What does GlenAllachie mean?

 Is the distillery wheelchair accessible?

-Our Visitor Centre and Distillery Shop are both accessible to wheelchair users, however access is limited in the distillery due to stairs.
+Our Visitor Centre, Distillery Shop and Whisky Tasting Bar are accessible to wheelchair users, however access is limited in the production area of the distillery due to stairs.
 If you would like a tour, we are able to offer a virtual experience from the comfort of our tasting room if required.
-Please let us know beforehand of any specific requirements so that we can make your experience with us as enjoyable as possible.
+Please let us know beforehand of any specific requirements so that we can make your experience with us as enjoyable as possible by emailing email@example.com.

 Can I take photographs?

-You are welcome to take photographs in most areas of the distillery and in the Visitor Centre however, photography is not permitted in the still house or warehouse.
+You are welcome to take photographs in some areas of the distillery and in the Visitor Centre however, photography is not permitted in the still house, mill room or warehouse.
 Flash photography is not authorised in any areas of our distillery.

 Do you ship from your distillery shop?